nannu8481/abdm-hackathon/README.md

-# Affinidi UAF Client Lib [ Frontend Integration ]
+# UHI Innovation Challenge - Affinidi India ReadMe

 This library allows you to seamlessly integrate the Affinidi Universal Loan Application in your client-side application.